HomeManifestoEssaysSolutionsActivismFree eBooksQuotations

 March 2024 Bridge Collapse in Baltimore

-news photo of the collapsed Francis Scott Key Bridge at dawn on March 26 daylight aerial photo of collapsed Francis Scott Key Bridge and MV Dali container ship on March 26
+news photo of the collapsed Francis Scott Key Bridge at dawn on March 26 daylight aerial photo of collapsed Francis Scott Key Bridge and MV Dali container ship on March 26 photo of the giant barge/crane starting to remove debris after the Francis Scott Key Bridge collapsed

-event entry at Wikipediaannotated video of the crash and collapse [01:23-01:29]
+event entry at Wikipediaannotated VIDEO of the crash and collapse [01:23-01:29]

 February 2023 Norfolk Southern Derailment Disaster in Ohio, USA